p10rahulm/your-static-website/content/termsservice.md

 _Last updated: May 31, 2018_
 <hr>

-Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the http://www.yourdomain.com website (the "Service") operated by YourCompany ("us", "we", or "our").
+Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the http://www.yourdomain.com website (the "Service") operated by yourCompanyName ("us", "we", or "our").

 By accessing this web site, you are agreeing to be bound by these web site Terms and Conditions of Use, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.
 If you do not agree with any of these terms, you are prohibited from using or accessing this site.
 The materials contained in this web site are protected by applicable copyright and trade mark law.

 ## Use License
-Permission is granted to temporarily download one copy of the materials (information or software) on YourCompany's web site for personal, non-commercial transitory viewing only.
+Permission is granted to temporarily download one copy of the materials (information or software) on yourCompanyName's web site for personal, non-commercial transitory viewing only.
 This is the grant of a license, not a transfer of title, and under this license you may not:
 - Modify or copy the materials;
 - Use the materials for any commercial purpose, or for any public display (commercial or non-commercial);
-- Attempt to decompile or reverse engineer any software contained on YourCompany's web site;
+- Attempt to decompile or reverse engineer any software contained on yourCompanyName's web site;
 - Remove any copyright or other proprietary notations from the materials; or
 - Transfer the materials to another person or "mirror" the materials on any other server.
-This license shall automatically terminate if you violate any of these restrictions and may be terminated by YourCompany at any time.
+This license shall automatically terminate if you violate any of these restrictions and may be terminated by yourCompanyName at any time.
 Upon terminating your viewing of these materials or upon the termination of this license, you must destroy any downloaded materials in your possession whether in electronic or printed format.

 ## Disclaimer
-The materials on YourCompany's web site are provided "as is".
-YourCompany makes no warranties, expressed or implied, and hereby disclaims and negates all other warranties, including without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.
-Further, YourCompany does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on its Internet web site or otherwise relating to such materials or on any sites linked to this site.
+The materials on yourCompanyName's web site are provided "as is". yourCompanyName makes no warranties, expressed or implied, and hereby disclaims and negates all other warranties, including without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.
+Further, yourCompanyName does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on its Internet web site or otherwise relating to such materials or on any sites linked to this site.

 ## Limitations
-In no event shall YourCompany or its suppliers be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption,) arising out of the use or inability to use the materials on YourCompany's Internet site, even if YourCompany or a YourCompany authorized representative has been notified orally or in writing of the possibility of such damage.
+In no event shall yourCompanyName or its suppliers be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption,) arising out of the use or inability to use the materials on yourCompanyName's Internet site, even if yourCompanyName or a yourCompanyName authorized representative has been notified orally or in writing of the possibility of such damage.
 Because some jurisdictions do not allow limitations on implied warranties, or limitations of liability for consequential or incidental damages, these limitations may not apply to you.

 ## Revisions and Errata
-The materials appearing on YourCompany's web site could include technical, typographical, or photographic errors.
-YourCompany does not warrant that any of the materials on its web site are accurate, complete, or current.
-YourCompany may make changes to the materials contained on its web site at any time without notice.
-YourCompany does not, however, make any commitment to update the materials.
+The materials appearing on yourCompanyName's web site could include technical, typographical, or photographic errors. yourCompanyName does not warrant that any of the materials on its web site are accurate, complete, or current. yourCompanyName may make changes to the materials contained on its web site at any time without notice. yourCompanyName does not, however, make any commitment to update the materials.

 ## Links To Other Web Sites
-Our Service may contain links to third-party web sites or services that are not owned or controlled by YourCompany.
-YourCompany has not reviewed all of the sites linked to its Internet web site and is not responsible for the contents of any such linked site.
-The inclusion of any link does not imply endorsement by YourCompany of the site.
+Our Service may contain links to third-party web sites or services that are not owned or controlled by yourCompanyName. yourCompanyName has not reviewed all of the sites linked to its Internet web site and is not responsible for the contents of any such linked site.
+The inclusion of any link does not imply endorsement by yourCompanyName of the site.
 Use of any such linked web site is at the user's own risk.

-YourCompany has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party web sites or services.
-You further acknowledge and agree that YourCompany shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such web sites or services.
+yourCompanyName has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party web sites or services.
+You further acknowledge and agree that yourCompanyName shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such web sites or services.

 We strongly advise you to read the terms and conditions and privacy policies of any third-party web sites or services that you visit.